Miky8745/MC-Script-Examples/README.md

 Reference it using the `redstone` variable in the `Output` class.

-- `output.redstone.turnOnRedstoneSignal()`: Turns on the redstone signal for 1 second.
+-`output.redstone.turnOnRedstoneSignal()`: Turns on the redstone signal.
+-`output.redstone.turnOffRedstoneSignal()`: Turns off the redstone signal.
-- `output.redstone.setSignalStrength(int power)`: Saves the strength of the redstone signal.
+-`output.redstone.setSignalStrength(int power)`: Saves the strength of the redstone signal.
 This method does not turn on the redstone signal; it only sets the power of future signals.

 #### Output.Memory